azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 If you note section 3 of the command output , an 'iwr' command line is printed to the console.
 This command leverages the org-specific installation script from the storage account for installing AzSK.
-You can run this IWR followed by some scan commands (GSS/GRS) to see org policy in effect in your local.
+You can run this IWR followed by some scan commands (GSS/GRS) to see org policy in effect in your dev box.

 ```PowerShell